umihico/minigun-requests/README.md

 # detect element which appear when error response with "not" function
 ```
 ## Contributing
-+ I appreciate any language matter advice in this README
++ Any language matter advise would be greatly appreciated
-+ tell me your features requests you want
++ Feel free to tell me features you want and errors you are facing